 Help your baby accept new foods more easily by making sure the new food looks similar to a familiar favorite, for example pureed carrots and pureed sweet potato, or mashed potatoes and mashed sweet potatoes.
 Then, starting with very small portions, gently offer the new food to your child three times during a meal.
 If they refuse, don't overreact; just move on to something you know they like.
 Try offering the same food at another meal.

 It's the lament of many parents: My baby is a picky eater.

 There are many reasons infants may be finicky about food.
 They may be teething, tired, not yet ready for solids, or just don't need as much food as you're feeding them.
 Familiar foods provide your baby comfort in stressful, busy times.
 Although picky eating may linger awhile, it rarely lasts.

-Most babies are ready for solid foods between four and six months, but a few may find solids hard to handle in the beginning.
+Most babies are ready for solid foods between 4 and 6 months, but a few may find solids hard to handle in the beginning.
 The result?
 Baby may seem to gag during feedings.

 Making a Mess

 Sometimes called "feeding the floor," there’s often a messy phase when baby seems to spend more time playing with or dropping food than eating it.

 These classic signs of feeding independence often show up around baby's ninth month, when your little one is anxious to control feedings and interact with their food.
 Although there's frequently a mess involved in letting your baby wield the spoon, this step is important in helping your baby learn, grow, and become more self-reliant.